-If you are in the beginning stages of your divorce it’s likely that you have numerous questions about how your case is going to proceed.
+If you are in the beginning stages of your divorce, you likely have numerous questions about how your case will proceed.

-These are among the more frequently asked questions that are proposed to me by clients of the Law Office of Bryan Fagan, PLLC.
-Each of them has merit because the bottom line is that you have likely never been through a divorce before and as a result, you don’t know much about the process into which you are entering.
+These are among the more frequently asked questions proposed to me by clients of the Law Office of Bryan Fagan, PLLC.
+Each of them has merit because the bottom line is that you have likely never been through a divorce before, and as a result, you don't know much about the process into which you are entering.

-These questions come at you during work hours, before bed and can wake you up at night.
-These questions relate to both immediate matters and matters that are more far-reaching and into the future.
+These questions come at you during work hours, before bed, and can wake you up at night.
+These questions relate to both immediate matters and more far-reaching matters and into the future.

 One future matter that clients are left scratching their heads on with some frequency has to do with how Individual Retirement Accounts (IRAs) are divided in the context of a divorce.
-If you have been working for the better part of your adult life and have budgeted well and allowed yourself to be in a position where you are able to save for retirement an IRA is a great vehicle to do so.
-Depending on the type of IRA that you choose, traditional vs. Roth, there are advantages to each.
+If you have been working for the better part of your adult life and have budgeted well and allowed yourself to be in a position where you can save for retirement, an IRA is a great vehicle.
+Depending on the type of IRA you choose, traditional vs. Roth, there are advantages to each.

 Types of IRAs

-A Roth IRA has the same contribution limits per year as a traditional IRA but your contributions are taxed in the year they are made.
-The benefit to a Roth IRA is that when you take your money out at retirement there will be no taxes applied as you have already paid taxes on the money as it went in.
-So, if you anticipate that your tax rate is higher now than it will be at retirement, or you are a younger person whose IRA will be almost entirely growth in those contributions a Roth is probably the best bet for you.
+A Roth IRA has the same contribution limits per year as a traditional IRA, but your contributions are taxed in the year they are made.
+The benefit to a Roth IRA is that when you take your money out at retirement, there will be no taxes applied as you have already paid taxes on the money as it went in.
+So, if you anticipate that your tax rate is higher now than it will be at retirement, or you are a younger person whose IRA will almost entirely grow in those contributions, a Roth is probably the best bet for you.

-With that said, please do not mistake this blog as retirement or investment advice of any sort.
-The Law Office of Bryan Fagan, PLLC is comprised of family lawattorneys, not financial planners.
-Please seek the advice of persons who are knowledgeable in the area of personal finance to find out what type of IRA works best for you.
+With that said, please do not mistake this blog for retirement or investment advice of any sort.
+The Law Office of Bryan Fagan, PLLC, comprises family law attorneys, not financial planners.
+Please seek the advice of persons who are knowledgeable in personal finance to find out what type of IRA works best for you.

 IRAs in divorce

-If you and your spouse get a divorce then any IRA for you or your spouse can be divided up by a court order (Final Decree of Divorce) or by an agreement between you and your spouse made in mediation.
-There are issues to consider, however, from a taxes perspective and possible delays that can come about of having to transfer funds in an IRA in a divorce settlement or judgment.
+If you and your spouse get a divorce, then any IRA for you or your spouse can be divided up by a court order (Final Decree of Divorce) or by an agreement between you and your spouse made in mediation.
+However, there are issues to consider from a taxes perspective and possible delays that can come about of having to transfer funds in an IRA in a divorce settlement or judgment.